bruneaug/DShield-SIEM/Troubleshooting/Troubleshooting_SIEM_and_Sensor.md

 </pre>

 ## Logs Location
 Enable TTYLog by editing this file.
-It is important to remember when you update the DShield sensor this will reset to false.<br>
+It is important to remember when you  the DShield sensor this will reset to false.<br>
 Look for: ttylog = false to ttylog = true<br>
 $ sudo vi /srv/cowrie/cowrie.cfg